 How Will This Change Lives?

 ELACC has successfully set a new standard for community participation throughout the BHCP and other planning processes that would have traditionally excluded low-income residents.
-The City Planning Department has become a key partner in working with ELACC to improve the way they involve residents and gather information in Boyle Heights.
-We continue to actively engage community residents in the decision-making process for the future of their community, one that offers quality affordable housing, good schools, and access to services, opportunities for economic advancement, a rich cultural life, and a healthy, green and attractive environment.
+The City Planning Department has become a key partner in working with us to improve the way they involve residents and gather information in Boyle Heights.
+We continue to actively engage community residents in the decision-making process for the future of their community.
+A future that offers quality, affordable housing, good schools, and access to services, opportunities for economic advancement, a rich cultural life, and a healthy, green and attractive environment.

 For more information please contact José Fernández at 323-604-1976 or email.